Auctioning Time to Mitigate Latency Races: Theory and Evidence from Blockchains: Empirical Analysis

 is a set of controls, and $\varepsilon_{c,t}$ is idiosyncratic noise.
 We include chain fixed effects $\alpha_c$ that absorb time-invariant differences across networks (e.g., average activity levels, application mix, sequencer infrastructure) and day fixed effects $\delta_t$ that absorb common shocks shared across chains (e.g., market-wide volatility, macro crypto news, broad changes in user demand).

-A key DiD identification assumption is parallel trends conditional on fixed effects and controls: absent Timeboost, would Arbitrum’s outcomes have behaved similarly to the control L2s, after conditioning on fixed effects and control variables?
-From Figure \ref{fig:repeated-txs}, this assumption is visually supported by the random-looking pre-trends, with high chain-specific volatility and occasional correlations around market trends.
-We empirically probe this assumption by designating alternate dates before the actual deployment day as the treatment date (shown in the appendix).
-The assumption also relies on the control L2s having no sequencing rule shocks, which to the authors' knowledge, holds for the time window.\footnote{Note the Base adopted Flashblocks on July 7, 2025.}
+A key identification assumption is parallel trends conditional on fixed effects and controls: absent Timeboost, would Arbitrum’s outcomes have behaved similarly to the control L2s, after conditioning on fixed effects and control variables?
+This assumption is plausible because all networks share the same EVM execution environment and no other contemporaneous changes to ordering rules occurred on the control chains during the sample period.
+The outcomes we study arise from latency-sensitive MEV opportunities exist on all rollups, with ordering ultimately depending on arrival time even under priority-fee mechanisms.
+Hence, traders face the same competitive environment across chains.
+Chain fixed effects absorb persistent differences in scale and application composition, while day fixed effects absorb market-wide shocks.

 \paragraph{Discussion of Results.}